FelixHPerez/todo-app-react-redux/README.md

 # React Todo App

 A simple todo app built with React and Redux Toolkit.
 It has basic features like adding, removing and modifying tasks.
-It also has dark and light modes
+It also has dark and light modes and everything saves to localStorage.

 ## Link